Freedom89/Allstate_kaggle/index.md

 ####  <a name="custom"></a>Custom Objectives

 ***

-The first thing I learnt about the [MAE](http://www.vanguardsw.com/business-forecasting-101/mean-absolute-deviation-mad-mean-absolute-error-mae/) metric was that it optimises in terms of the median value.
-This is in contrast with MSE, which penalises points further away from the mean.
-More information can be found [here](http://stats.stackexchange.com/questions/147001/is-minimizing-squared-error-equivalent-to-minimizing-absolute-error-why-squared).
+My (current) understanding about MSE is that it penalises error that are further away from the mean, while MAE penalises errors equally.
+The first thing I learnt about the [MAE](http://www.vanguardsw.com/business-forecasting-101/mean-absolute-deviation-mad-mean-absolute-error-mae/) metric was that it optimises in terms of the median value, while MSE optimises for the mean.
+More information  [here](http://stats.stackexchange.com/questions/147001/is-minimizing-squared-error-equivalent-to-minimizing-absolute-error-why-squared).

 If you had taken undergraduate mathematics, you would know that `y = |x|` is non-differentiable at ` x = 0`.
 So when you configure Xgboost to use ` eval_metric = 'mae' `, the [algorithm would still descent by MSE](http://stackoverflow.com/questions/34178287/difference-between-objective-and-feval-in-xgboost), which poses a problem if you are optimising for MAE.
+To avoid over-penalising values further away from the mean, you could compress the range of values of your target variable, such as normalising, scaling or log-transform, but it still would not solve the problem.

 However, it turned out that numerical approximation is very useful (thank you taylor series!).
 This [link](http://research.microsoft.com/en-us/um/people/zhang/INRIA/Publis/Tutorial-Estim/node24.html) (**worth reading!**) describes the intuition behind optimising for MAE.

-Basically, to avoid over-penalising values further away from the mean, you could compress the range of values of your target variable.
-This is done via the 'Fair' objective function.
+For those who did undergraduate mathematics/statistics, you would remember functions like Cauchy and huber, which happens to be solvers for MAE problems.
+More information [here](http://scipy-cookbook.readthedocs.io/items/robust_regression.html).

+Basically,  This is done via the 'Fair' objective function.
+Essentially, you define an MAE objective function, but with a the gradient (first derivative) and hessian (second derivative) of the `Fair objective Function`.

 Below, you can observe how the 'Fair' objective function mimics the least-absolute function pretty accurately:

 <img src="http://research.microsoft.com/en-us/um/people/zhang/INRIA/Publis/Tutorial-Estim/img334.gif" width="400">

-The objective, gradient (first derivative), hessian (second derivative) of the above functions are defined as follows:
+The objective, gradient, hessian of the above functions are defined as follows:

 <img src="http://research.microsoft.com/en-us/um/people/zhang/INRIA/Publis/Tutorial-Estim/img333.gif" width="400">